jahnltib/nextjs-linktree-clone/README.md

 I implemented this project in order to:
 - Utilize and gain experience with Supabase
 - Create a project using Next.JS and tailwind
-- Use authentication via Supabase
+- Implement user-authentication via Supabase
 - Implement image uploading via the [`react-images-uploading`](https://www.npmjs.com/package/react-images-uploading) package.

 ## Installation